-As Ireland's leading provider of pensions, managing the financial needs of more than 1 million Irish customers, Irish Life is acutely aware of the need to identify opportunities and anticipate challenges of changing demographics.
-Irish Life is proud of its long standing relationship with The Irish Longitudinal Study on Ageing (TILDA).
+As Ireland's leading provider of pensions, managing the financial needs of more than 1 million Irish customers, Irish Life is very aware of the need to identify opportunities and anticipate challenges of changing demographics.
+For example, Irish Life was a founding partner in The Irish Longitudinal Study on Ageing (TILDA), providing funding to the study from 2006 to 2022 .
 TILDA's vision is to make Ireland 'the best place in the world to grow old' by studying the health, wealth and quality of life aspects of ageing.
-TILDA has become a benchmark for longitudinal studies globally.
-The relevance and importance of its research has increased as awareness of the ageing profile of the Irish population grows.
-Our purpose in Irish Life is to help people build better futures, and TILDA helps us understand the health, economic and social circumstances of people aged 50 and older in Ireland.
-Life expectancy in Ireland is now 83 years, we can use the insights from TILDA to make sure people fully enjoy the years approaching and beyond retirement.
+TILDA helps us understand the health, economic and social circumstances of people aged 50 and older in Ireland, and we can use the insights from TILDA to make sure people fully enjoy the years approaching and beyond retirement.